A Unified Adaptive Tensor Approximation Scheme to Accelerate Composite Convex Optimization: Algorithmic Framework

 \section{Algorithmic Framework}

 In this section, we propose a unified framework for accelerating the adaptive methods.
 This framework is composed of two subroutines: \textsf{Simple Adaptive Subroutine (SAS)} and \textsf{Accelerated Adaptive Subroutine (AAS)}.
 Specifically, the framework starts with \textsf{SAS}, which terminates as soon as one successful iteration is identified.
-Then, the output of \textsf{SAS} is used as the initial point to run \textsf{AAS} until a sufficient number of successful iterations $T_2$ are observed.
-The details of our algorithmic framework are summarized in Algorithm~\ref{Algorithm:Framework} (in the order of ``Main Procedure'', ``SAS'' and ``AAS'').
+Then, the output of \textsf{SAS} is used as the initial point to run \textsf{AAS} until a sufficient number of successful iterations $T_2$ are observed. {We also adopt the same auxiliary model as that used by Nesterov in \cite{Nesterov-2008-Accelerating,Nesterov-2018} except for the appearance of the subgradient $\xi$ due to the additional nonsmooth regularization: